This topic describes how to create an OpenSearch cluster. You can create an OpenSearch cluster in either of the following ways:

 Cluster in security mode + HTTPS | Enabled | Enabled | Can be enabled | Can be enabled |

-You have planned the OpenSearch cluster configuration by following the instructions in OpenSearch Cluster Planning Suggestions.
+You have planned the OpenSearch cluster configuration by following the instructions in Cluster Planning.

 Alternatively, choose Clusters > OpenSearch in the navigation tree on the left.
 Click Create Cluster in the upper right corner.
 The Create Cluster page is displayed.